chenweixin107/chenweixin107.github.io/_posts/2025-09-05-causal-inference-notes.md

 **Intervention vs. conditioning**.
 [Below incorporates some content from Section 6.6]

 <u>Difference between intervention and conditioning:</u>

 Intervention on $$X$$ will affect the distributions of all variables for which the **total causal effect from $$X$$ to them is nonzero**.
 The necessary (but not sufficient) condition for a nonzero total causal effect from $$X$$ to $$Y$$ is that there exists a directed path from $$X$$ to $$Y$$.
 Conditioning on $$X$$ will affect the distributions of all variables that are **correlated with $$X$$**.

 <u>When does intervention = conditioning:</u>

 Intervention is the same as conditioning for variables that **do not have any parents**.
 Why?
 Using the principle that mechanisms of generating $$X_j$$ are invariant under interventions on $$X_k$$, we have
 {% include figure.html path="assets/img/causal_inference_notes/22.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 {% include figure.html path="assets/img/causal_inference_notes/23.png" class="img-fluid rounded z-depth-1" zoomable=true %}
-{% include figure.html path="assets/img/causal_inference_notes/24.png" class="img-fluid rounded z-depth-1" zoomable=true %}

 <u>When does intervention != conditioning:</u>

 Intervention is not the same as conditioning when there exists a **confounder**.
 Why?
+{% include figure.html path="assets/img/causal_inference_notes/24.png" class="img-fluid rounded z-depth-1" zoomable=true %}
+In this three-node example, intervention distribution and conditional distribution are computed as follows.
 {% include figure.html path="assets/img/causal_inference_notes/25.png" class="img-fluid rounded z-depth-1" zoomable=true %}
-In this three-node example, intervention distribution and conditional distribution are computed as follows.
-{% include figure.html path="assets/img/causal_inference_notes/26.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 That is, they only differ in the first term.
 And this difference originates from the existence of $$T$$’s parent, the confounder, $$Z$$.
 In this case, where the intervention distribution is not the same as the conditional distribution, we say the causal effect from $$T$$ to $$R$$ is *confounded*.

 <u>How to transfer intervention to conditioning:</u>

 Introduce intervention variables.
 {% include figure.html path="assets/img/causal_inference_notes/27.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 {% include figure.html path="assets/img/causal_inference_notes/28.png" class="img-fluid rounded z-depth-1" zoomable=true %}